Tuxchen/Capture-The-File/README.md

 > [visible]

-"yes" or "no" are excepted.
+"yes" or "no" are expected.
 On "yes" you get a GUI with logscreen.
 On "no" the program runs without a GUI and no logs will be written.

 > [start folder]